eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 If Method D is used, the Wallet Unit SHALL keep track of which technical PID or attestation it has presented to which Relying Party.

-*Note: To do so, the Wallet Unit can use the unique RP identifier from the extension of the presentation request meant in RPRC_19a.*
+*Note: To do so, the Wallet Unit can use the unique RP identifier contained in the registration certificate of the presentation requests it receives.*

 </div>
 </div>